cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > }
 > ```

-Try to change your previous controller by this one, and then recompile and reload the world.
 The robot will now move (the wheels will rotate at a speed of 1 radian per second) and never stop.

 ### Conclusion

-We hope you enjoyed creating your first simulation.
+We hope you enjoyed creating your first Webots simulation.
-You have been able to set up your environment, to add a robot and to program it.
+You have been able to set up a world, add a robot and program it.
 The important thing is that you learnt the fundamental concepts summarized below:

-A Webots world is made up of nodes organized in a VRML97-like tree structure.
+- A world is made up of nodes organized in a tree structure.
-A world is saved in a ".wbt" file stored in a Webots project.
+- A world is saved in a `.wbt` file stored in a Webots project.
-The project also contains the robot controllers which are the programs that define the robots' behavior.
+- The project also contains the robot controller programs which define the behavior of the robots.
-Robot controllers can be written in C (or other languages).
+- Controllers may be written in C or other languages.
-C controllers have to be compiled before they can be executed.
+- C, C++ and Java controllers have to be explicitly compiled before they can be executed.
-Controllers are linked to robots via the `controller` fields of the robot nodes.
+- Controllers are associated with robots via the `controller` fields of the `Robot` node.